top of page

 Plan how, when, and if you depreciate the property

-There are ways around this, such as a 1031 tax exchange, but that handcuffs you to remain in the rental property business.
+There are ways around this, such as a 1031 tax exchange, but that handcuffs you to remaining in the rental property business.
 You can read the details of this decision in the Investopedia article How to Calculate Rental Property Depreciation.

 Above-the-line tax deductions add up

-Above the line tax deductions reduce your adjusted gross income (AGI).
+Above-the-line tax deductions reduce your adjusted gross income (AGI).
 Doing so can qualify you for more advantageous tax breaks, such as certain tax credits.

 These deductions are not the same as the deductions that you itemize.
 Itemized deductions (and the standard deduction) are dollar amounts that are deducted from your AGI.
-You can take above the line tax deductions and the standard deduction.
+You can take above-the-line tax deductions and the standard deduction.

-Click here for a short video tutorial I created to help folks understand the difference between above the line tax deductions and itemizing.
+Click here for a short video tutorial I created to help folks understand the difference between above-the-line tax deductions and itemizing.

 Keep rent below the market average